discordx-ts/discordx/docs/docs/decorators/gui/buttoncomponent.md

     });
   }

-  // register a handler for the button with ID: "hello-btn"
+  // register a handler for the button with id: "hello-btn"
   @ButtonComponent("hello-btn")
   mybtn(interaction: ButtonInteraction) {
     interaction.reply(`👋 ${interaction.member}`);